allegro/axion-release-plugin/docs/configuration/publishing.md

 Why not make it work in single Gradle run? **maven-publish** plugin reads **project.version** in configuration phase.
-Any change made by tasks running prior to publishing won\'t be recognized.
+Any change made by tasks running prior to publishing won't be recognized.